-As of December 31, 2009, the Company had outstanding \$50 million in aggregate principal amount of its 5.75% Convertible Notes.
-The holders of the 5.75% Convertible Notes may convert all or a portion of their notes into common stock at any time, subject to certain milestones, on or before August 7, 2014 at a conversion price equal to approximately \$5.44 per share, subject to adjustment in certain events.
-The Company has reserved 9,191,176 share of its common stock for issuance upon conversion of the 5.75% Convertible Notes.
+As of December 31, 2010, the Company had outstanding \$50 million in aggregate principal amount of its 5.75% Convertible Notes.
+The holders of the 5.75% Convertible Notes may convert all or a portion of their notes into common stock at any time (see note 1), subject to certain limitations, on or before August 7, 2014 at a conversion price equal to approximately \$5.44 per share, subject to adjustment in certain events.
+The Company has reserved 9,191,176 shares of its common stock for issuance upon conversion of the 5.75% Convertible Notes.

-(11) Share-Based Compensation Plans
+(10) Share-Based Compensation Plans

-As of December 31, 2009, the Company has five equity incentive plans: the 1987 Stock Option Plan (the 1987 Plan), the 1994 Equity Incentive Plan (the 1994 Plan), the 1994 Nonemployee Directors' Stock Option Plan (the

-Directors' Plan), the 1998 Stock Option Plan (the 1998 Plan), and the 2005 Omnibus Incentive Plan (the 2005 Plan).
+As of December 31, 2010, the Company has six equity incentive plans: the 1987 Stock Option Plan (the 1987 Plan), the 1994 Equity Incentive Plan (the 1994 Plan), the 1994 Nonemployee Directors' Stock Option Plan (the Directors' Plan), the 1998 Stock Option Plan (the 1998 Plan), the 2005 Omnibus Incentive Plan (the 2005 Plan), and the Employee Stock Purchase Plan ("ESPP").
 These plans provide that in the event of certain change in control transactions, including a merger or consolidation in which the Company is not the surviving corporation or a reorganization in which more than fifty-percent (50%) of the shares of the Company's common stock entitled to vote are exchanged, all outstanding, unvested equity awards under these plans will vest, and in the case of stock options, will become immediately exercisable.

-As of December 31, 2009, there are no shares reserved for future grant under the 1987 Plan, the 1994 Plan and the Directors' Plan.
-As of December 31, 2009, there are 1,724,131 and 1,369,705 shares reserved for future grant under the 2005 Plan and 1998 Plan, respectively.
+As of December 31, 2010, there are no shares reserved for future grant under the 1987 Plan, the 1994 Plan and the Directors' Plan.
+As of December 31, 2010, there are 898,044 and 953,991 shares reserved for future grant under the 2005 Plan and 1998 Plan, respectively.
 The Company's 2005 Plan provides for the grant of nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, performance shares, cash-based awards and other stock-based awards.
 Under the Company's 2005 Plan, the exercise price of stock options, the grant price of stock appreciation rights and the initial value of performance awards, must be equal to at least 100% of the fair market value of the Company's common stock on the date of grant.
 Stock options generally vest 28% after year one and 2% per month thereafter or 25% after year one and 6.25% every three months thereafter.
-During 2009, 2008 and 2007, directors of the Company were granted 110,760, 151,038 and 197,357, respectively, in deferred stock units for services that were recorded at fair value.
 Under the Company's 1998 Plan, the exercise price of options is generally not less than the fair market value of the Company's common stock on the date of grant.
 The number of shares, terms, and exercise period are determined by the board of directors on a grant-by-grant basis, and the exercise period does not extend beyond ten years from the date of the grant.
-Stock options generally vest 28% after one year and 2% or 3% per month thereafter.
+Stock options generally vest 28% after one year and 2% or 3% per month thereafter or 25% after year one and 6.25% every three months thereafter.